 Her ideology stretches in poetry and mastery of photographic technique to encompass the deepest sense of integrity at every level.

 “My personal approach to image making is the rendering of an incessant duality through a dance of the female.
 Light is my inspiration and the structure of my photographs.

 Art fuels my quest for the unseen mystery.
 Poetry is my visual language.
 While Fashion has always been my ally in branding time and mood, I find myself in the process of creating art for art sake guided through dreams and the unspoken connection with the observed ..."

 Goddesses, a photography exhibit at the Art Gallery of Ontario (1999) reminiscent of oil painting portraiture.

 Undying Spirit, a photographic chronicle of Armenia over more than two years exhibited in Yerevan, Armenia (2004).

 The Gaze, a body of 24 tableaus, resurfacing dreams captured in prints with no post manipulations, crowning her twenty-year career in photography.
 It was inaugurated with a live eclectic music performance at Gallery 133 (2007) and exhibited at The Spoke Club (2008) and Spacio Del Arte (2010).

 Impressions, a body of 16 deconstructed to abstraction photographs in a style unique to the artist (2012 Neubacher-Shor Gallery).

 Les Dames de Jeux takes on a more playful note playing on the duality of game and symbolism (2013 – Articsok gallery).

-A retrospective of Arline malakian work featured in the Mirari Studio at Canadian Museum of Civilization (February 9th, 2014).
+A retrospective of Malakian's work featured at the Mirari Studio in the Canadian Museum of Civilization (February 9th, 2014).